 This is an intelligent suspense and thriller.

-Again, I must warn that this movie is not for those with delicate sensibilities.
+Again, I must warn you that this movie is not for those with delicate sensibilities.

-The daughter goes missing and police lack leads, so the father takes to the Internet to trace the daughter’s virtual steps to find her.
+The daughter goes missing, and the police lack leads, so the father takes to the internet to trace the daughter’s virtual steps to find her.

 Stars Elizabeth Olsen and Aubrey Plaza.

-Aubrey Plaza is a great actress who consistently surprises with the quirky nuance she brings to her roles and that’s also the case here.
+Plaza is a great actress who consistently surprises with the quirky nuance she brings to her roles, and that’s also the case here.

-This film is in the stalker genre but it’s also a satire of the influencer world.
+This film is a stalker comedy with drama mixed in.
+It’s also a satire of the influencer world.